bogdanfinn/tls-client/Readme.md

 ```

-For more configured clients check `./profiles.go` or use your own by providing the ja3 string.
+For more configured clients check `./profiles.go` or use your own by providing a custom ja3 string.

 #### Default Client
 The implemented default client is currently Chrome 105 with a configured request timeout of 30 seconds.